-9.1. "resource\access" claim
+10.1. resource_access claim

 In future versions of the API we would like to address service specific group claims.
-The "resource\access" claim originally targeted for the 1.0 release of the specification has been postponed as addition work to determine the format of the claim key as well as how these claims would be surface through the standard Java EE APIs needs more work than the 1.0 release timeline will allow.
+The resource_access claim originally targeted for the 1.0 release of the specification has been postponed as additional work to determine the format of the claim key as well as how these claims would be surface through the standard Java EE APIs needs more work than the 1.0 release timeline will allow.